 Sensory processing!
 We take in information and learn about the world around us through sensory based experiences.
 It is important to note that everybody, regardless of degree of ability, age, gender, etc., has what we call a unique sensory profile, or in other words the way that they respond and react (or not react) to the sensations around us, what sensory preferences they exhibit, and how this affects overall function.
-In this blog, I will go over specific symptoms to identify that may be indicative of your loved one’s difficulty processing within a specific sensory system, what’s known as a sensory processing disorder checklist.
+In this blog, I will go over specific SPD symptoms to identify that may be indicative of your loved one’s difficulty processing within a specific sensory system, what’s known as a sensory processing disorder checklist.

-With that said, it’s important to note that this blog is intended to help better understand your child’s unique sensory quirks and which sensory system it may be rooted from, rather than diagnosing your child, which should be carried out by a professional who has evidence based tools and standardized assessments to inform diagnosis.
+With that said, it’s important to note that this sensory disorder checklist is intended to help better understand your child’s unique sensory quirks and which sensory system it may be rooted from, rather than diagnosing your child, which should be carried out by a professional who has evidence based tools and standardized assessments to inform diagnosis.
 In addition, it’s important to note that sensory processing is NOT a formal diagnosis recognized by the Diagnostic and Statistical Manual of Mental Disorders (DSM-V).

-As an OT, I receive a lot of questions about specific sensory quirks that a parent may be seeing in their child.
+As an occupational therapist, I receive a lot of questions about specific sensory quirks that a parent may be seeing in their child.
 “My child tends to frequently mouth and chew items.”
 “My child tends to bump into things a lot.”
 “My child tends to cover their ears whenever they hear the air conditioner.”
 “My child can spin and swing for hours without stopping.”
 These are concerns that I receive frequently with the families I work with.